 As part of this cutting-edge program, our Academic Department is dedicated to helping clients achieve their educational goals.
 From taking classes and landing a Sober College internship to partaking in our automotive course or even enrolling in our Occupational Program, we are well-equipped to support our clients as they choose the academic path best suited for them.

-Finally, Sober College’s one-of-a-kind partnership with Woodbury University puts our program on the forefront of addiction treatment for young adults.
+Finally, Sober College’s one-of-a-kind partnership with Woodbury University puts our program at the forefront of addiction treatment for young adults.
 We offer WSCUC-accredited courses on-site, and our clients can earn as many as 15 transferable college credits while in treatment.

 Have questions about finding treatment for yourself of a loved one?